 The Sloan Business Club, through its Entrepreneurship and Engineering Leadership Focus Group, connects the MIT community with corporate industries as well as start-ups to educate students about how to become successful engineering leaders and entrepreneurs.

-The MIT Sloan Entrepreneurship and Innovation Club aims to ignite the spirit of entrepreneurship across the Sloan community and to offer an intimate support system for entrepreneurs at Sloan.
+The MIT Sloan Entrepreneurship Club aims to reignite the spirit of entrepreneurship across the Sloan community and to offer an intimate support system for entrepreneurs and those interested in startups at Sloan.

 Sloan Entrepreneurs for International Development